EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Experimental Results and Analysis

-To provide a comprehensive evaluation of the proposed method, LLM4DRD is compared against several representative frameworks for automatic PDRs design.
-The comparison covers two categories.
-The first includes established approaches in traditional Automatic Heuristic Design (AHD), such as GP and GEP.
-The second includes recent heuristic design frameworks based on large language models, such as Funsearch based on island-model exploration~\citep{funsearch}, EOH based on evolutionary search~\citep{EOH,meoh}, MCTS-AHD based on Monte Carlo tree search\citep{mcts_ahd}, ReEvo incorporating reflective reasoning~\citep{reevo}, and Random repeated prompt LLMs to generate heuristic without an iterative search framework~\citep{Random}.
-To ensure fairness, the dynamic features used in LLM4DRD for the dynamic FAFSP are added to the terminal sets of GP and GEP.
-All LLM-based approaches adopt the same template for PDR construction and are permitted to access the same dynamic features.
-Each method is evaluated in terms of its convergence efficiency and the performance of the rules generated on the training set, followed by an assessment of stability and generalisation on test instance set.
-In particular, twenty dynamic FAFSP instances that correspond to real industrial characteristics (\(m_{1}=3, m_{2}=6, \alpha=0.5, \mu=2,\alpha=20\)) are selected, and ten of them are randomly assigned as the training set.
-Each method is independently conducted for five PDRs design tasks with a maximum sampling limit of 200. the limiting population size is the number of prompt strategies 5 or set according to the parameters commonly used for the different methods.
-The tardiness results of all methods, together with the classical EDD rule, are reported in Table~\ref{tab: ablation_experiment}, where the average performance, variance, ARI, and ranking over all instances, the training instances, and the test instances are summarised.
-Note that ARI is average relative improvement, computed as $(T_{current}-P_{worst})/P_{worst}$.
+This section compares EvoDR with traditional and advanced AHD methods, including traditional methods such as GP~\cite{zhang2020evolving} and GEP, and advanced LLM-based AHD methods such as Funsearch based on island-model exploration~\cite{funsearch}, EOH based on evolutionary search~\cite{EOH,meoh}, MCTS-AHD based on Monte Carlo tree search\cite{mcts_ahd}, ReEvo incorporating reflective reasoning~\cite{reevo}, and Random repeated prompt LLMs to generate heuristic without an iterative search framework~\cite{Random}.
+To ensure fairness, the dynamic features used in EvoDR for the dynamic FAFSP are added to the terminal sets of GP and GEP.
+All LLM-based approaches adopt the same initial PDR setting and are permitted to access the same dynamic features.
+Each method is evaluated based on its convergence efficiency and the performance of the rules generated on the training set.
+Its generalization are then assessed on the test instance set.
+In particular, 20 instances that correspond to the operating condition (3-6-0.5-2-20) with real industrial characteristics are selected, and 10 of them are randomly assigned as the training set.
+Each method is independently conducted for design tasks, and set the number of maximum sampling is 200 and the population size is 5 for the different methods.
+The tardiness performance of all methods over all instances, the training instances, and the test instances are reported in Table~\ref{tab: ablation_experiment}